 GEPL is a wholly-owned subsidiary of GMPL, set up in 2021 to promote environment-friendly, intercity bus operations in India.
 It plans to deploy e-buses to benefit from the inherently lower running costs, as well as to provide a better ride quality and passenger experience.
-In the first phase of operations, the company aims to acquire and operate 250 e-buses on 25 high-traffic intercity routes across the country, with hubs at prime locations such as Delhi, Bangalore, Chennai, Hyderabad, Mumbai, Pune etc.
+In the first phase of operations, the company is in the process of commencing operation of 250 e-buses on 25 high-traffic intercity routes across the country, with hubs at five prime locations of Delhi, Bhopal, Bangalore, Chennai and Hyderabad.

 Over the medium to long term, it plans to scale up to 750 e-buses, making it the first of large ventures in the space.
-The company has entered into contracts/agreements with various players for meeting its requirements related to bus procurement, charging infrastructure, depot setup, booking platform, sales and marketing activities, etc, and currently plans for commercialisation of the entire first lot of 250 e-buses by June 2023.
+The company has entered contracts/agreements with various players for meeting its requirements related to bus procurement, charging infrastructure, depot setup, booking platform, sales and marketing activities, etc, and currently plans to commercialise 500 e-buses by March 2025.